 The MLS applied for and has received (Gates) Grant Funds from the MBLC for this Project.
 The funds include providing training to the 100+ Public Libraries participating in the MassBroadband123 project.
 Please visit our Event Keeper Calendar for a complete listing of trainings and Continuing Education.
 April and May 2014 will be full of webinars (and in-library training) on all things web and high-speed internet: Social media apps, VideoConferencing, Technology planning and more.

 Other trainings and webinars, including free on-line training for Library staff and patrons is offered through the Goodwill Community Foundation (GCF).
 They offer over 150 classes ranging from MS Office to Reading classes, Job Development and Web Development.
 Click and Go!

 There are many community and state-wide organizations supporting this initiative, as well as a similar broadband project in the former Southeast Region.
 CapeNet has built a high-speed fiber optic OpenCape Network in southeastern Massachusetts, Cape Cod and the Islands.

 Visit our MLS Broadband guides for more free training, FAQs, schedules, more digital literacy information for your library, and all things wireless: http://guides.masslibsystem.org/index.php

-The MLS will be assisting some Libraries with upgraded wireless access points with the grant funds.
-If your library is not a member of the CWMARS network, we will be working with you to replace your wireless network to be able to support the faster fiber speeds.
+The MLS has assisted non-networked Libraries with upgraded wireless access points via the MBLC grant funds.
+If your library is not a member of the CWMARS network, we have already replaced your wireless network to be able to support the faster fiber speeds!